 2 teaspoons of salt, like real salt

-1 cup of roasted chickpeas, find recipe here
+1 cup of roasted chickpeas, find the recipe here

 1 cup of granola of choice,